 - information submissions

-More information on the NEB’s Compliance Verification Toolkit is available in Section III of the NEB's Regulatory Framework web page.
+More information on the CER’s Compliance Verification Toolkit is available in Section III of the CER's Regulatory Framework web page.

 What if a company does not meet the condition?

 Companies are required to comply with conditions.
-Where companies are found to be in non-compliance, the NEB requires them to return to compliance and may take enforcement action.
+Where companies are found to be in non-compliance, the CER requires them to return to compliance and may take enforcement action.
+More information on our enforcement approach and toolkit can be found in the CER's Enforcement Policy.

 What does it mean if a condition is ‘In-Progress’?

-In-Progress conditions are ones that the NEB continues to monitor and follow up.
+In-Progress conditions are ones that the CER continues to monitor and follow up.
 This happens when:

 - a project is not completed and it has conditions that have not been completed